kabartolo/launch-school/210_js/functions_and_variable_scope/notes.md

 #### Variable Shadowing

-If a variable is declared inside a function with the same name as a variable in the outer scope, the variable in the function shadows the outer one, which is not accessible.
+If a variable is declared inside a function with the same name as a variable in the outer scope, the variable in the function shadows the outer one, which is now not accessible.

 ```javascript
 var name = 'Julian';